Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 Objective Lens

 Your objective lens is in charge of transmitting light.
-Generally speaking, your image will be brighter and clearer with the larger objective lens.
+Generally speaking, your image will be BRIGHTER and CLEARER with the larger objective lens.

 Scope series with too many objective lenses could be dangerous because they would be heavier, require longer rings, and be more susceptible to sunlight reflection.